2008 Lexus RX 350

 However, there are exceptions to this: The trip odometer can be hard to read.
 Perhaps more annoying, the switch that moves the outside mirrors is positioned such that, when drivers get the seat positioned in a comfortable position, many can't reach the mirror switch without leaning forward in the seat.
 Thus, they have to lean, adjust the mirrors and then lean back to check the mirrors from the position they'll take while driving.
 This trial-and-error process reminds us of old sports cars or trucks where you get out of the car, adjust the mirror, get out of the car, readjust the mirror.
 And in one of our test cars, the electric steering column moved in un-Lexus-like skips and lurches, rather than with a nice, smooth motion.

 Audio controls in the RX are low on the center stack.
 The radio has big knobs for volume and tuning that are easy to use without distraction from the task of driving.
 The standard audio system sounds great, with 132 watts of output, eight-speakers and a CD-changer.
-We like that Lexus still includes a cassette for old-timers as well as books on tape.
-The optional Mark Levinson audio syste.
+We like that Lexus still includes a cassette for o.

 The Lexus RX 350 is smooth in just about any situation.
 It travels over rough, broken, pavement without jostling whoever is inside, but it does not float.
 Its fully independent suspension is well damped, helping keep the tires pressed to the pavement, so the driver feels confidant that the RX will respond properly to quick turns on the steering wheel.
 The steering is light and accurate and the RX feels poised when cornering.

-The new 3.5-liter V6 takes the RX beyond snappy to a feeling of real power without sacrificing the trademark smoothness.
+The 3.5-liter V6 takes the RX beyond snappy to a feeling of real power without sacrificing the trademark smoothness.
 Indeed, this V6 is so powerful that it responds aggressively, even abruptly, to anything more than a bit of gas.
 It takes a bit of practice to adjust to the throttle response.
+The aluminum V6 features the latest control technology, including Lexus's Variable Valve Timing with Intelligence system (VVT-i), which balances high-rev horsepower with good torque at all engine speeds and low emissions.

-The five-speed automatic helps exploit the extra power from the RX 350's engine.
+The five-speed automatic makes good use of the power from the RX 350's engine.
 It quickly kicks down a gear or two when the driver dips the accelerator, and holds that gear all the way to the redline when the pedal is floored, before shifting up smoothly and smartly.
 With more gears than a traditional four-speed automatic, the five-speed keeps the engine purring in the fat part of the power band.
 A low first gear offers quicker response off the line, useful when you need to merge into traffic from a standing start.
 Fifth gear, meanwhile, provides lower engine speeds when cruising, which translates into less engine noise and better gas mileage.

 At low speeds, the RX 400h is perfectly content to operate in electric-only mode.
 It's quiet, and you begin to hear things that are normally drowned out by an engine.
 We found this interesting and enjoyable.
 It will run in this silent mode in stop-and-go commuter traffic, eliminating the noise and pollution that the cars around you are putting out.
 The RX 400h maneuvers silently through crowded parking lots as well, where pedestrians often will not hear you coming and therefore won't always get out of the way.
 You learn to be patient and need to exercise extra care.
 Toyota's hybrid system is an electric motor assisted by a gas engine, while some of the other hybrid systems are oriented around a gasoline engine assisted by an electric motor.

-The RX 400h enjoys a 60-percent edge in fuel efficiency over the RX 350 in the EPA's City cycle, earning 32/27 mpg City/Highway with front-wheel drive.
-That might look odd at first, as we rarely see EPA ratings with City mileage that exceeds Highway by any amount, much less five miles per gallon.
-With the RX 400h, it's because the vehicle can run strictly on electric power at lower city speeds, using energy generated in several ways (including the gas engine) and stored in its batteries.
-The front-drive 400h's EPA combin.
+The RX 400h enjoys a 10 mpg edge in fuel efficiency over the RX 350 in the EPA's City cycle, earning 28/25 mpg City/Highway with front-wheel drive.
+That might look odd at first, as we rarely see EPA ratings wi.

 John Matras filed the original report from Pennsylvania, with staff reports by NewCarTestDrive.com.